dartmouth-cs52-19S/workshop-ws-05-14-databases/README.md

 });
 ```

-Here, we're requesting all the polls associated with a specific author.
+Here, we're requesting all the polls associated with a specific author with the line `where: { authorId: req.params.id },`.
 Pretty cool, right?

 ### Add more polls
 Navigate into `src/polls.js`.
 You'll see we've already created some polls for you.